sunandan-das/readme/README.md

 Then I separated out CD as a single deployment stage, which deploys the Docker image to Azure App Service.

-### CI Pipeline Stages

-1. **Test** – Run unit tests early to fail fast
-2. **Build** – Compile and restore dependencies
-3. **Publish** – Docker build and push to ACR

-> I separated out CD as a single deployment stage, which deploys the Docker image to Azure App Service.

 ---

 ## Azure Container Registry